 Valley Loop Drive for sightseeing: Half day.
 About 1 hour + bus ride around.
-Try to make the Tunnel View just a bit south on Highway 41 (or better to avoid the crowds park along the road on the left hand lot and take the Old Inspiration Trail up and away).
-You will want to see Bridalveil Falls and Lower Yosemite Falls if you are travelling with children or elderly or pets.
+Try to make the Tunnel View just a bit south on Highway 41 (or better to avoid the crowds and park along the road on the left hand lot and take the Old Inspiration Trail up and away).
+You will want to walk and see Bridalveil Falls and Lower Yosemite Falls if you are traveling with children or elderly or pets.
 Remember you can also stroll at least part of the Valley Loop Trail instead of all of the above!

 Mirror Lake and Snow Creek Trail: Mirror Lake appears really to be a lake right now and will diminish through the summer.
 Take the Mirror Lake Loop Trail for a couple of hours under the impressive Half Dome reflection.
 Consider going up the Snow Creek Falls Trail at the end of the canyon for impressive views of Half Dome and Cloud’s Rest on the way up and at the point near the top of the rim.

 Wawona Covered Bridge & Pioneer Center: The bridge is 150 years old!
 The assembly of the historical cabins from the first superintendent’s cabin to the Wells Fargo cabin do excite.
 The stagecoach rides start Memorial Day.
-See the elusive Chilnualna Falls nearby with a two hour hike.
+See the elusive Chilnualna Falls nearby with a three hour hike.

 At The Bug: Take the two hour Bug Loop trail in the daytime.
 It can be very difficult, slippy, wet, steep and narrow.
 Look for the green diamond marker directionals on the trees every 20 feet about 7 feet up and at intersections.
 Red markers are trails back to the lodge.
 The blue marker is a short cut halving the walk.
 The swimming hole is getting slower but listen for the water falls and trail that zig zags down to see anyway.
 If you get lost head back down to the Bear Creek and look up the taller slope at the Lodge.
 The arrows all start at the Amphitheater.